EpameinondasDouros/Quantum-Fraud-Detection-/README.md

 - **Homomorphic Encryption**: Ensures data privacy by encrypting client updates during the aggregation process.
 - **Blockchain**: Uses blockchain technology to store aggregated model updates, ensuring integrity and transparency.

+# Quantum Federated Learning for Fraud Detection

-## Implementation Details
+## Implementation

-### Dataset Preparation
-- The dataset used in this project is the **Synthetic Financial Fraud Dataset** for fraud detection.
-It is preprocessed using **Standard Scaling** and **SMOTE** (Synthetic Minority Over-sampling Technique) for class balancing.
-- The dataset is split across multiple clients, with each client having a portion of the data to train their local model.

-### Local Training
+### Technologies Used

-- Each client trains a **Quantum-enhanced model** locally on its dataset.
-- The local models are trained using the **Keras** deep learning framework with a **Quantum Neural Network (QNN)** integrated using **PennyLane** for quantum-inspired layers.
+#### Quantum Federated Learning (QFL):
+- **PennyLane**: This Python library provides the necessary tools for creating quantum circuits and quantum neural networks (QNNs).
+It is used to implement quantum-enhanced models at each client node.
+PennyLane enables hybrid quantum-classical learning and allows us to simulate quantum computations for training and evaluating the fraud detection model.

+#### Machine Learning:
+- **TensorFlow/Keras**: These libraries were used to implement the classical parts of the model, particularly the layers, optimization, and evaluation of the neural networks.
+TensorFlow/Keras provides the necessary framework for training the models locally on each client’s dataset.

+#### Homomorphic Encryption:
+- **TenSEAL**: A library for performing homomorphic encryption (HE), allowing encrypted data to be processed and aggregated securely.
+It ensures that client data remains private during training and aggregation.
+- **Shamir's Secret Sharing**: This cryptographic technique was used to split and share model weights among clients in a way that prevents any single client from accessing the entire model's parameters.

+#### Blockchain:
+- **Ethereum (via Web3)**: A smart contract was deployed to an Ethereum test network (simulated using Ganache) to store and verify the integrity of model weights using a secure, transparent blockchain system.
+The blockchain ensures that all model updates are recorded and tamper-proof, ensuring model integrity.

+#### Quantum Key Distribution (QKD):
+- **QKD Simulation**: To ensure that model weights and updates are securely transmitted between the clients during the federated learning process, Quantum Key Distribution (QKD) was simulated.
+QKD allows for the secure exchange of encryption keys over potentially insecure channels, ensuring that the client models' updates are encrypted using keys that have been securely shared.
+In this project, QKD was simulated to manage the secure encryption of model weights, which would otherwise be vulnerable to interception in classical federated learning.

+#### Synthetic Data Generation:
+- **SMOTE (Synthetic Minority Oversampling Technique)**: SMOTE was used to balance the dataset by generating synthetic fraud cases.
+This ensures that the training dataset for each client is representative and that the model does not suffer from data imbalance issues.

+---

+### Adaptive Federated Learning Process

+The **Adaptive Federated Learning** approach used in this project focuses on selectively aggregating model updates from clients based on their performance, and it adapts the contribution of each client during the aggregation process.
+Below is a breakdown of the process:

+#### Client-Side Training:
+- Each client in the federated network trains its local model using its own data, which may be a subset of the overall dataset.
+The local models are enhanced by quantum-inspired layers (QNNs) and classical neural network layers.
+- Clients train their models independently on their local datasets, which are securely encrypted using homomorphic encryption, ensuring that sensitive data is never shared or exposed.

+#### Adaptive Client Selection:
+- Before aggregating the model updates, the global model's performance on each client’s local test set is evaluated.
+Clients that perform well locally are selected for the aggregation process.
+- The performance threshold is set based on the accuracy on each client’s local test set.
+Clients whose accuracy falls below the threshold are excluded from the aggregation to avoid negatively affecting the global model's performance.
+- Clients above the threshold are selected to contribute their model updates to the global model.

+#### Weighted Aggregation:
+- The selected clients contribute their model updates, but the aggregation is not performed equally.
+Instead, each client’s contribution is weighted based on its local performance, specifically its accuracy.
-- **Adaptive Federated Learning**: Clients with better local accuracy contribute more to the global model during aggregation, ensuring that high-performing clients have a larger influence on the global model.
+- A weighted average aggregation method is applied, where each client’s model update is scaled according to its accuracy.
+This ensures that clients with better performance on their local test sets have a stronger influence on the global model.

-### Secure Aggregation
-- **Homomorphic Encryption (CKKS scheme)** is used to encrypt the updates during the federated aggregation process.
-This allows for secure aggregation of model updates without exposing the raw data.
+#### Secure Model Update and Encryption:
-- **Shamir’s Secret Sharing** is used to split the encrypted model weights, and **Qhashing** is employed to ensure the integrity of the aggregated model updates.
+- Model weights are encrypted using homomorphic encryption to maintain the privacy of the clients' updates.
+Shamir's Secret Sharing is used to split the weights and share them securely among the clients, ensuring no client has full access to the model parameters.
-- Aggregated model updates are stored on a **blockchain** for transparency and security.

-### Evaluation
-- The model's performance is evaluated using **accuracy**, **precision**, **recall**, and **F1-score** on the **global test set** and each client's local test set.
-- The evaluation ensures that clients contributing to the aggregation meet a performance threshold (adaptive federated learning).
+- **QKD (Quantum Key Distribution)** is simulated to securely exchange encryption keys between clients, further enhancing the security of the model updates during transmission.

+#### Blockchain Integrity Check:
+- After aggregation, the global model's updated weights are hashed using **Qhash**, a quantum-resistant hashing technique, and stored on a blockchain.
+This step ensures the integrity and authenticity of the global model and prevents tampering with the weights.
+- The blockchain provides a transparent and immutable record of all model updates and serves as a decentralized ledger for verifying the aggregated updates.

+#### Global Model Update:
+- The aggregated weights are decrypted and used to update the global model.
+The global model is then redistributed back to the clients for the next round of training.
+- By using this adaptive federated learning method, the model continuously improves over multiple iterations without compromising the privacy of the clients' data.

 ## How to Run